spryker/spryker-docs/docs/pbc/all/content-management-system/202410.0/base-shop/install-and-upgrade/install-multi-store-cms-blocks.md

 ---
 title: Install multi-store CMS blocks
-description: Learn how to install multi-store CMS blocks in a Spryker project
+description: This guide helps you to learn how to install and integrate multi-store CMS blocks in a Spryker project
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/multi-store-cms-block-feature-integration